ktaylor63/southeast/site/content/events/2019-chattahoochee-forest-national-fish-hatchery-veterans-appreciation-fishing-rodeo.md

 ## Description

 The Veterans Appreciation Fishing Rodeo is open to all U.S. military veterans.
 The event will take place rain or shine. **Participants must bring their own fishing gear and bait**.
-A free lunch will be served.
+Free lunch and prizes will be provided through Friends of the Hatchery.
 [Georgia Sport Fishing Regulations apply](https://georgiawildlife.com/fishing/regulations).
 For more information contact the [hatchery](https://www.fws.gov/chattahoocheeforest) at (706) 838-4723 or visit us on [Facebook](https://www.facebook.com/chattahoocheeforestnfh).

 ## Location